-Each division/unit should contribute to some or all of the College-wide Annual Goals.
-Additionally, all College-wide Annual Goals should be addressed by at least one division/unit across all divisions/units within an area.
-Some divisions may contribute to only one of the College-wide Annual Goals, while another division may plan to contribute to all of the College-wide Annual Goals. (see figure 3)
+Each division/unit should contribute to some or all the foci determined by the Area for the College-wide Annual Goals.
+Some divisions may contribute to only one focus, while another division may plan to contribute to all foci determined by the Area for the College-wide Annual Goals (see Figure 3).